Booth notebook

 Listen for

 Listen for the point where the record suddenly feels larger than the speakers and starts changing the shape of the room.
-Notice how it hands the weight to Tonight by David Bowie off Tonight (1984) instead of crowding the next move.
+Notice how it hands the weight to Epistrophy (theme - Sunday set one) by Thelonious Monk off The Complete Thelonious Monk At The It Club (1964) instead of crowding the next move.

 03later